yusefmosiah/choir-collective/docs/levels/level_organization.md

+oneness consciousness
+duality of thought and action
+trinity divinity
+4th phase of spiritual society

 # Choir Documentation Overview
 Choir implements prompt-driven development via documentation-driven development.
 These documents are provided for the automatic self-generation of the Choir Harmonic Intelligence, a continuously learning collective intelligence agent, platform, service, experience, product, asset, network, opportunity-space, and society.